An Illustrated History of Old Sutton in St.Helens

 Date plaque on a house at the top of Robins Lane opposite Sutton Park photographed in 2013

-In those days much of the district surrounding Sherdley Park and New Street was agricultural land or open fields, with much of it part of the Sherdley Estate.
+In those days most of the district surrounding Sherdley Park and New Street was agricultural land or open fields, with much of it part of the Sherdley Estate.
 The above date plaque on a house in Robins Lane, near its junction with Marshalls Cross Road, bears the name Church View Terrace.
 When built in 1890, there would have been an unobstructed view of St.Nicholas Church, almost a mile away.
-However a combination of growing trees in the soon-to-be created Sutton Park and 20th century housing developments would obviate much if not all of the view.
+However a combination of growing trees in the soon-to-be created Sutton Park and 20th century housing developments would obviate much, if not all, of the view.

 There were only a handful of roadways, comprising Marshalls Cross Road to the west, Robins Lane and Ditch Hillock to the north, Gerards Lane to the east and Thieves Lane and Mill Lane to the south.
 These were then much more sparsely populated than they are today.
-New Street, incidentally, belies its name, having existed for over 150 years, although a stretch between the bridge and Mill Lane was originally known as Workhouse Lane.
+The 1891 census reveals only 20 houses in New Street populated by 92 people.
+Three years earlier they had submitted a petition to St.Helens Council calling for street lighting to be installed.
+This had been rejected as the powers-that-be considered New Street to be a country lane and not worthy of gas lights.
+New Street, incidentally, belies its name, having existed for over 150 years.
+Although a stretch between the bridge and Mill Lane was originally known as Workhouse Lane.

 A cat stares out of the window of Railway View in New Street (right) but has no chance of watching trains